semerdjianmary/semerdjianmary.github.io/_pages/about.md

 <!---
 ---
+---
+permalink: /
+title: "Portfolio"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 👋🏼 Bonjour, I'm Mary!
 permalink: /
 title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"